This isn’t the year 2000 anymore.

 I also really like that you can adjust the width of columns by dragging the side.

-Keep in mind it has significantly less widgets, though.
+Keep in mind it has significantly fewer widgets, though.

 That brings me to my next point.